-\paragraph{Strategies for Growth.} The \textbf{\textit{whole search space}} is a greedy strategy, where we let the network grow freely based on the \textit{train-gr} loss.
-It is an exhaustive search, and the search space inflates very fast with every growth step, together with the associated GPU energy consumption.
+\paragraph{Strategies for Growth.} The \textbf{\textit{whole search space}} described above is a greedy strategy, where we let the network grow freely based on the \textit{train-gr} loss alone.
+The search space inflates very fast with the growth steps, together with the associated GPU energy consumption.
 The \textbf{\textit{bottleneck restricted space}} strategy attempts to reduce this space by restricting the available network expansions.
 In this strategy, we find the node with maximum expressivity bottleneck $A^* = \argmax_A \EB_A$ and evaluate only the expansions that contribute to this pre-activity, that is, expanding or adding new layers that output to $A^*$ or expanding the node $A^*$ itself.
-This way we greatly reduce the search space, and thus the search time and GPU energy consumption.
+This way we greatly reduce the search space and thus the search time and GPU energy consumption.
 In a third strategy, we aim at a trade-off between performance and complexity, within the bottleneck restricted search space.
 We use the Bayesian Information Criterion as $\text{BIC} = k \log(n) - 2 \log(\Loss)$, where $k$ is the number of parameters and $n$ is the sample size.
 This strategy is named \textbf{\textit{BIC + restricted space}}.
-To compare these strategies, we consider an ideal situation where we already know the perfect architecture for the task, that is the Teacher's, thought of as an oracle.
+To compare these strategies, we consider an ideal situation where we already know the perfect architecture for the task, that is a Teacher's architecture, thought of as an oracle.